bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 ### Step 6.
 Assembling reads

 Previous studies have shown that assembling reads into larger contigs significantly increases our ability to annotate them through sequence similarity searches.
-Comparisons of various assembly methods have shown Trinity yields the best performance in terms of number of reads annotated after assembly (Celaj, A., Markle, J., Danska, J. and Parkinson, J. (2014) Comparison of assembly algorithms for improving rate of metatranscriptomic functional annotation.
+Comparisons of various assembly methods have shown Trinity yields decent performance in terms of number of reads annotated after assembly (Celaj, A., Markle, J., Danska, J. and Parkinson, J. (2014) Comparison of assembly algorithms for improving rate of metatranscriptomic functional annotation.
 Microbiome.
 2:39.).
 Here we will apply the Trinity pipeline to our set of putative mRNA's recovered at the end of Step 5.

 1. Perform Trinity assembly:

-For paired-end reads:
+For paired-end reads (which is why we kept two paired files throughout):

 ```
 Trinity --seqType fq --left cow1_mRNA.fastq --right cow2_mRNA.fastq --CPU 8 --max_memory 10G --min_contig_length 75 --full_cleanup